gogins/michael.gogins.studio/music/finished/README.md

  - In some cases, a piece requires a specific software environment, notably my cloud-5 project, to run.
-In such cases, the user must create a symbolic link in the cloud-5 directory (or other environment) to the source code file stored here, and execute the piece in the cloud-5 directory (or other environment).
+In such cases, the user must create a symbolic link in the cloud-5 directory (or other environment) to the source code file stored here, and execute that piece in the cloud-5 directory (or other environment).